HeavyMedl/HowToJavaScript/README.md

 		... // more objects if we need them
 	]
 ```
-We can create a variable called `assets` like the above or we can just call our function with the above data structure straight in our function's parameter.
+We can create a variable called `assets` like the above or we can just call our function with the above data structure straight in our function's parameter to save an unnecessary reference.
 Finally.. lets load our assets.
 As a rule of thumb, I like to load my CSS assets vendor first.
 Meaning I load the Twitter Bootstrap CSS and then followed by my own CSS.
 This ensures that any customization in the styles of my application get rendered correctly.

 We wont apply a callback to any other resource aside from the jQuery one, which is the only one we really care about.
 Its the only dependency.
-Call this function at the bottom of your last line in `intern.js`.
+Call this function on last line of `intern.js`.

 ```js
 DOMUtils.loadAssets([